So, you purchase a comfortable and cool design welder’s cap.

 The weld cap is a part of the welder’s uniform.
 It protects your hair and scalp from getting burned by welding sparks when you’re welding.
 It also protects your neck, collar area, and ears from the welding sparks that fly all around them.

 I’ve found that people, especially the new welders, wear their weld caps with the bill in front, like a baseball cap.
-Unfortunately, it serves no purpose except to make some style statement.
+Unfortunately, it serves no purpose except to make a style statement.

 But you need to wear it properly so that you’re using it for what it’s meant for.